Black Friday Ecommerce: Do’s And Don’ts Of Getting More Sales

 Rule #5: DO provide a favorable shopping environment

-They are already worried; don’t make the shopping experience even more uncomfortable for them!
+They are already worried; don’t make the customer experience even more uncomfortable for them!

 In advance of the big day, make sure that you have: